-- Line (3a).
-Enter the "Total" from RCT-106, Page 2, Table 3, Column A, sales within Pennsylvania. - Line (3b).
-Enter the "Total" from RCT-106, Page 2, Table 3, Column B, sales within and outside Pennsylvania. - Line (3c).
-Divide Line (3a) by Line (3b) and multiply by 70.
-The decimal should be computed to six places.
-[Table 3, Line (D), from RCT-106, Page 2.]
+- Line 3a.
+Enter the total from RCT-106, Page 2, Table 3, Column A, Sales within Pennsylvania. - Line 3b.
+Enter the total from RCT-106, Page 2, Table 3, Column B, Sales within and outside Pennsylvania. - Line 3c.
+Divide Line 3a by Line 3b, calculate to six decimal places and multiply by 90.
+(Table 3, Line D, from RCT-106, Page 2.)

-IMPORTANT: Only corporations required to use special apportionment (such as railroad, truck, bus, airline, pipeline, natural gas and water transportation companies - refer to instructions) should complete Line (4).
-Others should skip to Line (5).
+IMPORTANT: Only corporations required to use special apportionment (such as railroad, truck, bus, airline, pipeline, natural gas and water transportation companies - refer to instructions) should complete Line 4.
+Others should skip to Line 5.

-- Line (4a).
-Enter PA revenue miles (or other special factor). - Line (4b).
-Enter total revenue miles (or other special factor). - Line (5).
-For the apportionment proportion, enter either the three-factor or the special apportionment, but do not combine the two approaches. - Three-Factor Apportionment-Sum the decimals on Lines (1c), (2c), and (3c) and divide by 100 if all three proportions apply.
+- Line 4a.
+Enter PA revenue miles (or other special factor). - Line 4b.
+Enter total revenue miles (or other special factor). - Line 5.
+For the apportionment proportion, enter either the three-factor or the special apportionment, but do not combine the two methods. - Three-factor apportionment-Add the decimals on Lines 1c, 2c and 3c and divide by 100, if all three proportions apply.

 A factor is ignored if both the numerator and denominator are zero.
-If only two of the proportions apply and neither one is the Sales Factor, divide the sum by 30.
-If only two of the proportions apply and one of these is the Sales Factor, divide the sum by 85.
-If only one of the proportions apply then divide the sum by the weight of that factor (15 or 70).
+If only two of the proportions apply and neither one is the sales factor, divide the sum by 10.
+If only two of the proportions apply and one of these is the sales factor, divide the sum by 95.
+If only one of the proportions apply then divide the sum by the weight of that factor (5 or 90).
 Please refer to Corporation Tax Bulletin 2006-01.
-This bulletin is available on our Web site at www.revenue.state.pa.us.
+This bulletin is available on our website at www.revenue.state.pa.us.